 Diocletian’s Palace is also a fine example of Roman architecture, with its grand entrance, columns, arches, and courtyards.
 Once you step inside this city’s walls, you’ll find a maze of narrow streets, alleys, and squares.
 There are shops, cafes, and restaurants on just about every corner.

 We did a guided tour of the palace, learning about the role it played in the Roman empire and the development of the city of Split.
 In a nutshell, the Roman Emperor Diocletian built this sprawling palace in the 4th century to serve as his retirement home.
 The palace was later used as a military fortress.
-The best way to explore Diocletian’s Palace is to do a guided tour with a live guide showing you the different chambers, temples, and courtyards while explaining their history and significance.
+The best way to explore Diocletian’s Palace is to do a guided tour with a live guide.
+You’ll get to see the different chambers, temples, and courtyards while learning about their history and significance.

 Take a stroll down Riva Promenade

 Riva Promenade is an iconic pedestrian walkway on the waterfront of Split.
 It stretches along the harbor, with beautiful views of the sea, boats, and the surrounding mountains.
 The promenade is lined with palm trees, cafes, restaurants, and shops, making it a popular spot for tourists and locals alike.

 Riva Promenade was first built in the 19th century and has since undergone several renovations.
 Nowadays, people come here to relax, socialize, and enjoy the scenery.
 You can stroll along the promenade, take a break at one of the many cafes, or sit on one of the benches and observe your surroundings.

 During the summer, Riva Promenade becomes even more lively, with street performers, musicians, and artists adding to the festive atmosphere.
 There are also events and festivals that take place on Riva, such as the Split Summer Festival and the Fishermen’s Night celebration.